 - Temporary deafness variant: In an episode of the mid-60s Tarzan series, Tarzan is temporarily deafened when the episode's villains try to kill Tarzan by throwing hand grenades into the lagoon he is swimming in.

 - Due South: In "North", the first episode of its second season, Fraser is temporarily blinded due to a head injury suffered in a plane crash that leaves him and Ray Vecchio (along with Fraser's half-wolf Diefenbaker) stranded in the Canadian wilderness.
 Later Fraser (also temporarily) loses the use of his legs due to the same injury.

-- An episode of the 2000 series The Invisible Man had the titular character shot with a "blindness gun."
-The gun operated on the same principle as his powers, so when he activated them he was able to see.
+- An episode of the 2000 series The Invisible Man has the titular character shot with a "blindness gun."
+The gun operates on the same principle as his powers, so when he activates them he can see.

 - Farscape episode Til The Blood Runs Clear has Aeryn temporarily blinded when she accidentally glimpses a solar flare with unprotected eyes.
 Since she doesn't adjust too well, she spends the rest of the episode in the local hangar, finding a more permanent solution to the problems the rest of the cast are facing.